danielsularea/lily.work/_work/2017-05-13-ibm-american-cancer-society.md

   - My Role
   - Early Insights
   - The Cancer Journey
-  - Guiding Principles
+  - The Solution
-  - Design Solutions
+  - Outcome
 ---

 In April 2016, IBM and the American Cancer Society announced a partnership to create a Watson mobile app for those fighting cancer.